kris701/OpenWebUISharp/README.md

 This is a simple wrapper project to make a C# wrapper for some of the API calls to [OpenWebUI](https://openwebui.com/).

 This is not a full wrapper of all possible API calls, just more or less the ones i use.

+It is designed for OpenWebUI v0.6.33.

+## Tests
+To run the tests, you need to have the following docker container running:

+`docker run -d -p 3030:8080 --gpus=all -e ENV=dev -v ollama:/root/.ollama -v open-webui:/app/backend/data --name openwebuiharp ghcr.io/open-webui/open-webui:ollama`

+And make sure you create a user in there and replace the API keys in the test files with a new valid one.